IBM/ibm-spectrum-scale-cloud-install/ibmcloud_scale_templates/sub_modules/vpc_peering_template/README.md

 The VPC peering template creates:
 - **Transit Gateway**: Central hub for connecting multiple VPCs (optional - can use existing)
 - **VPC Connections**: Attachments for new and peer VPCs to Transit Gateway
+- **Duplicate Connection Prevention**: Automatically detects if peer VPC is already attached to existing Transit Gateway
 - **Global Routing**: Optional cross-region connectivity support

 ## Purpose